 For calculating net taxable income from the 'Income from Salary' head, one can make use of different deductions and allowances, which can help reduce the overall taxable income.
 Various sections of the Income Tax Act, of 1961 specify these allowances and deductions.
 Section 16 of the Income Tax Act allows some deductions on salary income.

-in Tax under section 80 CLet us look at the deduction under section 16 in detail.
+Let us look at the deduction under section 16 in detail.

-In the same way, any taxpayer who receives a pension from their former employer is entitled to claim the deduction, which is the pension amount or Rs.50,000, whichever is lesser, as per Section 16 of the Income Tax Act.
+A taxpayer's pension from their former employer is also taxable under 'Salaries.'
+In this way, any taxpayer who receives a pension from their former employer is entitled to claim the deduction under Section 16 of the Income Tax Act, which is the lesser of the following:

 Section 16 of the Income Tax Act provides three different types of tax deductions on salary income.
 These deductions help lower the tax liability.
 The deductions under Section 16 include the following:

-Standard deduction
+Standard deduction u/ Sec 16(ia)

-Deduction for entertainment allowance paid by the employer
+Deduction for entertainment allowance u/ Sec 16(ii)

-Deduction for professional tax charged on the salary income
+Deduction for professional tax u/ Sec 16(iii)

-The actual salary amount or
+The actual salary amount, or

 The standard deduction, which is Rs.
-50,000, whichever is low
+50,000

 The entertainment allowance is initially included under the head 'Salaries' in the salary income, and after that, a deduction is provided on the basis that is counted in the following paragraph: